Spectral Density \(J(\omega)\)

 Tip

-If you have already run the Dyadic Green’s Function via Sommerfeld Integrals tutorial, the default configuration expects the output at ./data/gf_data.h5.
+If you have already run the Dyadic Green’s Function via Sommerfeld Integrals tutorial, the default configuration expects the output at ./data/gf_data.hdf5.
 Adjust the input_file path if your file is elsewhere.

-This reads the default configuration from configs/analysis/spectral_density.yaml, loads the GF data, evaluates the spectral density, and writes the result to an HDF5 file.
+This reads the default configuration from configs/analysis/spec_dens_example.yaml, loads the GF data, computes the spectral density according to the specified parameters, and save the result in an HDF5 file.
+The output file spec_dens_10D_10D_Emin_0.10_Emax_6.00_359pts_height_1nm.hdf5 will be used in the next step for plotting the spectral density curve.

 Step 2 — Plot the spectral density